 How To Plant

-Strawberry plants are small but they need room to grow, so make sure not to overcrowd them by planting too many in the same planter.
+Strawberry plants are small with shallow root systems but they need room to grow, so make sure not to overcrowd them by planting too many new strawberry plants in the same pot.
 When strawberry plants aren’t given enough room to breathe, they may look lush and healthy, but they won’t produce as much fruit.

 For example, a 12-14” container can reasonably hold 2-3 strawberry plants.
 For smaller planters or stackable containers, plant only one strawberry plant in each space.

-Make sure to fully cover the roots but allow the crowns of each plant (the stem where the foliage emerges) to stay above the soil.
+Make sure to fully cover the roots but allow the crowns of each plant (the stem where the foliage emerges) to stay above the soil surface.

-Ideally, you can plant your strawberry plants in a spot that gets 6+ hours of sunlight a day.
+Ideally, you can plant your strawberry plants in a spot that gets 6+ hours of sun a day.
+It’s a good idea to ensure your strawberry plants have full sun.
 However, never fear!
 If your chosen spot gets some shade on the really hot days, your strawberries will still do well!